 - Both the procedures of fat extraction and injection can be done in one sitting.

-Platelet rich plasma (also called Vampire lift) is another kind of autologous injectable filler in which, processed plasma from the patient is injected at the desired site.
+Vampire lift is another kind of autologous injectable filler in which platelet rich plasma from the patient is injected at the desired site.
 Effects may last 12-18 months.

 - Severe allergic reaction (anaphylactic shock) that requires immediate emergency medical assistance.